What is Japanese import car insurance?

 Unlike American imports, Japanese imported cars are right-hand drive, meaning a familiar driving experience for UK drivers.

-Getting insurance for a Japanese import car
+Getting insurance for your car

 Replacing parts on a Japanese import is more likely to cost more.
 This is because the parts themselves might need to be imported.
 Because they are harder to come by, they are likely to cost more pro-rata than replacement parts for standard UK models.
 This reflects a higher degree of risk for an insurer, which is reflected in policy costs.